-Questions for Staff
+Questions for the Staff:

-What are some red/orange vegetable food sources?

-Answer: Food sources for red/orange vegetables include red and orange peppers; tomatoes; cherry tomatoes; sweet potatoes; carrots; pumpkin; and winter squash (acorn, butternut, and hubbard).

-What nutrients do red/orange vegetables contain?
+- What food sources are considered to be red/orange vegetables?
+Answer: Food sources for red/orange vegetables include: red and orange peppers, tomatoes, cherry peppers, sweet potatoes, carrots, pumpkin, and winter squash (acorn, butternut, and hubbard). - What nutrients do red/orange vegetables contain?
 Answer: In comparison with other vegetable subgroups, red/orange vegetables provide a significant amount of vitamin A since they are rich in beta-carotene.
 Red/orange vegetables are also a good source of vitamin C, potassium, and antioxidants.

-What are the health benefits for individuals consuming a variety of vegetables, including red/orange vegetables?
+• What are the health benefits for individuals consuming a variety of vegetables, including red/orange vegetables?